 Improvements have begun, to revitalise both the track and visitor information to ensure visitors can continue to enjoy the park and Cape to Cape Track, whilst also protecting the delicate coastal environment and culturally sensitive areas.
-Work began mid-2023 and is expected to be completed mid-2025.
+Work began mid-2023 and is expected to be completed in December 2025.

 The planned upgrades will include $2 million of improvements to the track surface, infrastructure upgrades and trail realignments, with a further $700,000 for new and improved signage and visitor information products in the park and online.